apache/couchdb/src/couch_plugins/README.md

 - Make sure plugins start with the next restart of CouchDB.
 - Uninstall a plugin via Futon (or HTTP call).
 Admin only.
 - Show when a particular plugin is installed.

-Here are a few things I want to add before I call it MVP*:

 - Only installs if CouchDB version matches.
-- Binaries must be published on *.apache.org.

-*MVP hopefully means you agree we can ship this with a few warnings so people can get a hang of it.
+I hope you agree we can ship this with a few warnings so people can get a hang of it.

 Here is a rough list of features squared against future milestones: